fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Shuaib, Shoaib, Shuayb or Shuʿayb ("who shows the right path") is an ancient Midianite Nabi (Prophet) in Islam.
 Shuaib is mentioned in the Quran a total of 11 times.
 He is believed to have lived after Ibrahim (Abraham), and Muslims believe that he was sent as a prophet to a community: the Midianites, who are also known as the Aṣḥāb al-Aykah ("Companions of the Wood"), since they used to worship a large tree.
 To the people, Shuaib proclaimed the straight path and warned the people to end their fraudulent ways.
 When the community did not repent, God destroyed the community.

-Shuaib is understood by Muslims to have been one of the few Arabian prophets mentioned by name in the Qur'an, the others being Saleh, Hud, and Muhammad.
+Shuaib is understood by Muslims to have been one of the few Arabian prophets mentioned by name in the Quran, the others being Saleh, Hud, and Muhammad.
 It is said that he was known by Muslims as "the eloquent preacher amongst the prophets", because he was, according to tradition, granted talent and eloquence in his language.

-The Qur'an states that Shuaib was appointed by God to be a prophet to the people of Midian.
+The Quran states that Shuaib was appointed by God to be a prophet to the people of Midian.
 The people of this land were said to be especially notorious for cheating others through dishonesty and for idolatry.
 Shuʿayb's prophecy mainly involved calling the Midianites to the correct path of God, and forbidding them to worship false gods.

 It is also said he told his people to stop being dishonest in their daily activities.
 Although he preached and prophesied for a sustained period of time, the majority of the people refused to listen to him.
 Shuayb, however, remained steadfast.
 He consistently preached powerfully against the wicked, telling them of the punishment that had befallen the sinful before them.
 Shuʿayb warned the people that their ignorance would lead to the destruction of Midian, giving historical examples of earlier prophets, including Noah, Hud, Saleh and Lot, all of whose people had been destroyed by God.

 The people taunted Shuʿayb and told him that, were it not for the prestigious family he came from, he would surely have been stoned to death.
 Shuayb replied, "Is my family of more consideration with you than God?"
 When the Midianites refused to believe, they were destroyed by a mighty earthquake.
-The Qur'an, however, mentions that Shuʿayb, and his believing companions, were rescued from the thunderous punishment.
+The Quran, however, mentions that Shuʿayb, and his believing companions, were rescued from the thunderous punishment.

-The area to which Shuʿayb was sent to is named 'Madyan in the Qur'an, known in English as Midian, which is frequently referred to in the Bible.
+The area to which Shuʿayb was sent to is named 'Madyan in the Quran, known in English as Midian, which is frequently referred to in the Bible.
 The Midianites were said to be of Arab descent, though being neighbors of the Biblical Canaanites, they intermixed with them.
 It is said they were a wandering tribe, and that their principal territory at the time of Musa (Moses) was the Sinai Peninsula.

-Shuayb's mission is often mentioned in the Qur'an with the mission of Noah, Hud, Saleh and Lot.
+Shuayb's mission is often mentioned in the Quran with the mission of Noah, Hud, Saleh and Lot.
 Scholars have pointed out that these five prophets exemplify the early prophetic missions: The prophet would be sent to his community; the community would pay no attention to his warning and would instead threaten him with punishment; after years of preaching, God would ask him to leave his community, while his people were subsequently destroyed in a punishment.
 Scholars chronologically interpret the listing of the five prophets, so Shuʿayb was a descendant of Noah (preached about the Great Flood) and the Prophet Abraham.

 ### Disputed identification with Jethro